tuliomoreira77/python-simple-gb-emulator/README.md

 ---

-## 🧠 Fun Fact

-This emulator was built **entirely by hand** — without AI tools, Copilot, or code generators.
-Just classic documentation, debugging, and determination.

----

 ## 🚀 How to Run

 To achieve a playable performance, this emulator **must** be executed using **PyPy**, the JIT-compiled Python interpreter.